 So we decided to make a video that explains the first things traders need to know in an easy and accessible way.
-Demonstrating them in the Trading 212 platform in a zero spread environment, trading expert David Jones guides you through the meaning of the first terms and actions that you'll come across.
+Demonstrating them in the Trading 212 app, trading expert David Jones guides you through the meaning of the first terms and actions that you'll come across.
 These are always at the base of the skills all knowledgeable traders have and need to take on the markets.

 At Trading 212 we provide an execution only service.
 This video should not be construed as investment advice.
 Investments can fall and rise.
 Capital at risk.
 CFDs are higher risk because of leverage.

 thanks man very understandable and clear what you said. just short and to the point better than the typical pretty boy idiots you see on youtube just trying to sign up on something so get some commission